polyglotdev/sre-foundation/sre-foundations.md

 Maybe your monitoring is less technical and more about what makes users happy - again as an example maybe the user doesn't care if disk space is running out, but instead they only care that there is a problem preventing them from completing their "transaction".

+## SLI (Service Level Indicators)

+> 💡 SLIs are ways for engineers to communicate quantitative data about systems.

+A common thread running throughout this learning path is that there should be a single source of the truth that everyone across the organization can trust Monitoring tools provide such a mechanism to collect and aggregate various datapoints, which are then used to derive SLI information.

 With these considerations in mind - how do they translate into into SLIs. - which equates to technically speaking, monitoring - and then onto SLOs- which as we know now, focus on the user experience.

 We need to specify our SLOs and then use the monitoring at our disposal to check our SLI's to make sure we are not breaching SLOs.

+## SLI Measurement

+While many numbers can function as an SLI, it is generally recommended to treat the SLI as the ratio of two numbers: the number of good events divided by the total number of events.

+Considering our previous example, this then equates to: Number of successful (HTTP) web requests / total (HTTP) requests (success rate).

+This calculation should be performed continually on current data, and of which allows us to aggregate it over time and cross check and measure it against a stated service level objective (SLO).

+Many indicator metrics are naturally gathered on the server side, using a monitoring system such as Prometheus, or with periodic log analysis-for instance, HTTP 500 responses as a fraction of all requests.

+Some service level indicators may also need client-side data collection, because not measuring behavior at the client can miss a range of problems that affect users but don't affect server-side metrics.

+- SLI measurement needs also to be time-bound in some way
+- The time horizon may vary depending on the organization and the SLO
+- For web requests per month, the time horizon is clear SLOs such as "successful bank payments" may require a broader horizon if bank payments are only made once or twice per month.